rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-grav-cms/index.md

 After deploying the project, the installation needs to be maintained over time as, for example, new versions of the project's components are released.

-Maintenance is automated via the rollyourown.xyz project scripts.
+Maintenance is automated via the rollyourown project scripts.
 See [here](/rollyourown/how_to_use/maintain/) for details.

 ## Project requirements